holdenc20/BridgIt/README.md

 Magenta moves first and then pink will follow.

-The game heavily favors the starting player and they should always win if player optimally.
+The game heavily favors the starting player and they should always win if played optimally.

 Enjoy.